 Christians celebrate Christmas and Easter every year, but few know when Jesus was actually born and when he died.
 Not that any great doctrine rests on the calculations below, but it sure is nice that we can have reasonable confidence that the dates of Jesus’ birth and death are secure and can be gleaned from a combination of biblical and extrabiblical historical data.
 I may not be willing to stake my life on the accuracy of the data below, but I am confident enough of these calculations that the license plate of my van reads as follows: 5BC–AD33.
 Read More

-The Christmas season is over, but the debate regarding Jesus’ probable date of birth is never out of date.
-While many have disparaged the traditional date of December 25, J. Stormer, PCC [Pensacola Christian College] Update (Winter 1996), cited by G. E. Veith, “Evidence December 25 is the right day,” has recently argued for December 25 as a possible date of Jesus’ birth on the basis of the course of temple duties for the clan of Zechariah, the father of John the Baptist (Luke 1:5, 8; cf. 1 Chron 24:10).
+When was Jesus born?
+And how can we know?
+Could it be that Jesus really was born on December 25, the day we celebrate Christmas?
+While many have disparaged the traditional date of December 25, J. Stormer, PCC [Pensacola Christian College] Update (Winter 1996), cited by G. E. Veith, “Evidence December 25 is the right day,” has argued for December 25 as a possible date of Jesus’ birth on the basis of the course of temple duties for the clan of Zechariah, the father of John the Baptist (Luke 1:5, 8; cf. 1 Chron 24:10).

 The argument goes as follows.
-The sons of Abijah ministered in the eighth month...
+The sons...
 Read More

 In those days a decree went out from Caesar Augustus that all the world should be registered.
 This was the first registration when Quirinius was governor of Syria.
 And all went to be registered, each to his own town.
 And Joseph also went up from Galilee, from the town of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David, to be registered with Mary, his betrothed, who was with child.
 And while they were there, the time came for her to give birth.
 And she gave birth to her firstborn son and wrapped him in swaddling cloths and...
 Read More